vkcode7/cpp/lc/SlidingWindow/Trees.md

 # 117. Populating Next Right Pointers in Each Node II - Linked List, Tree, Depth-First Search, Breadth-First Search, Binary Tree

-This document describes the solution to the "Populating Next Right Pointers in Each Node II" problem (LeetCode #117).

 ## Problem Description
 Given a binary tree (not necessarily perfect), populate each node's `next` pointer to point to its next right node on the same level.
 If there is no next right node, the `next` pointer should be set to `nullptr`.
 The tree is modified in-place.